 Wedding contracts can become a blur, especially if you're signing a lot of them.
-If you don't have a a professional planner reviewing everything for you, you might miss some things that are "red flags" to those who regularly work in the wedding business.
-Here are five really important things to watch for in every wedding-vendor contract:
+If you don't have a professional planner reviewing everything for you, you might miss some things that are "red flags" to those who regularly work in the wedding business.
+Here are five really important things to watch for in every wedding vendor contract:

-It's easy to miss a small numerical error, but if the error happens to commit them to your wedding on Sunday instead of Saturday.
-Many vendors have multiple wedding clients in one day but some cannot.
-A florist or pastry chef can certainly deliver successfully to more than one venue.
-But you have to establish that delivery time early to make sure they're actually blocked for when you need them on your wedding day.
+It's easy to miss a small numerical error, but what if the error happens to commit them to your wedding on Sunday instead of Saturday?
+Many vendors have multiple wedding clients in one day, but some cannot.
+A florist or pastry chef can certainly deliver successfully to more than one venue, but you have to establish that delivery time early to make sure they're actually blocked for when you need them on your wedding day.
 You don't want the cake being set up in the middle of cocktails.

-It's not uncommon for initial wedding deposits to be non-refundable, but some contracts require full payment if the wedding is cancelled less than 90 days prior to the wedding date.
-That's a lot of money when they have three-month's notice to book a new client.
-Sixty days is more appropriate and some are much more lenient.
+It's not uncommon for initial wedding deposits to be non-refundable, but some contracts require full payment if the wedding is canceled less than 90 days prior to the wedding date.
+That's a lot of money when they have three-months notice to book a new client.
+Sixty days is more appropriate, and some are much more lenient.